 Wategos Beach

 Wategos and Little Wategos Beach are the next beaches heading around the headland.
-Not only are these great beaches, but they are also smaller and less crowded, although they are still popular.
+Not only are these beaches great, but they are also smaller and less crowded, although they remain popular.

 Wategos Beach can be reached by either the road or the track.
 A popular place to eat, drink, and surf, it’s also a nice place to stop while you walk on the coastal track.